Fort Warren

 Point Cloud Data Floor Plan of Fort Warren

-3D laser scan data of a floor plan of Fort Warren.
+3D laser scan data of Fort Warren.

 3D Revit Model of Fort Warren